Iss Pyaar Ko Kya Naam Doon?: Casting

 The show was produced and directed by Gul Khan under the banner of 4 Lions Films.
 Barun Sobti was cast as Arnav Singh Raizada after the original choice, Karan Singh Grover, opted out of the role to focus on his film career and Sanaya Irani replaced Shraddha Arya who had originally been cast as the female lead.
 Dalljiet Kaur, Deepali Pansare & Akshay Dogra were finalized to play supporting roles to the main leads.
 Other supporting cast include Jayshree T., Tuhina Vohra, Abha Parmar, Utkarsha Naik, Sanjay Batra and many other actors.
 Abhaas Mehta and Sana Makbul entered the show as antagonists of the show.
 Sana later quit the show in December 2011.

-Cancellation

-When Barun Sobti announced his break from the show due to health problems, fans of the series requested the production team to shut down the show on a happy note rather than any replacement.

 Reception

-In week 15 to 21 of 2011, it entered top ten Hindi GEC list garnering 2.6 TVR occupying ninth position.
+In week 15 to 21 of 2011, it entered the top ten Hindi GEC list, garnering a 2.6 TVR and occupying ninth position.
+As the series progressed, its viewership grew, eventually reaching a peak rating of 4.9 TVR, and it consistently featured in the top ten most-watched Hindi GEC programs during its original run.

+Domestically, Iss Pyaar Ko Kya Naam Doon? was dubbed into several regional languages, including in Tamil as Idhu Kadhala, Telugu as Chuppulu Kalisina Shubhavela, and Malayalam as Mounam Sammadham.
+It was also officially remade in Bengali as Bojhena Se Bojhena on Star Jalsha.
+Internationally, the series was distributed to over 50 countries and dubbed into languages including Arabic (Men Nazra Thanya), Spanish (Duele Amar), and Russian (Kak Nazvat Etu Lyubov?).
+In Jamaica, it aired as Strange Love and became a regular feature of daytime programming.
+In Turkey, the dubbed version (Bir Garip Aşk) on Kanal 7 quadrupled the channel’s average ratings in its time slot, leading the network to shift the show to a prime-time position.
+The reception in Turkey was further noted during lead actor Barun Sobti’s 2016 visit to Istanbul, where he was greeted with fanfare.